 Trudi started a designated course leading to a BA in History in September 2013, which would normally be completed in three years if studied FT.
-The student studies FT in the first year, and transfers to the equivalent PT course in the second year (i.e. a designated PT course leading to a BA in History provided by the same HEP).
+The student studies FT in the first year, and transfers to the equivalent PT course in the second year (a designated PT course leading to a BA in History provided by the same HEP).
 The student plans to complete the course at the end of four years' PT study.
-The course will be treated as satisfying regulation 83(1)(b) and (c), 2017 Regulations because the period of PT study to be undertaken will last more than one AY and will not exceed twice the period ordinarily required to complete the remainder of the designated course (i.e. 2 x 2 = 4 years).
+The course will be treated as satisfying regulation 83(1)(b) and (c)(i), 2017 Regulations because the period of PT study to be undertaken will last more than one AY and will not exceed twice the period ordinarily required to complete the remainder of the designated course $(2 \times 2 = 4 \text{ years})$.

-Andrew starts the same designated FT course in September 2015.
-The student completes two years as a FT student and then transfers to the equivalent PT course.
+Andrew starts the same designated FT course in September 2015, which would normally be completed in three years.
+The student completes two years as a FT student and then transfers to the equivalent PT course for the final year.
 The student plans to complete the designated PT course after 5 years of PT study.
-The course cannot be treated as satisfying regulations 83(1)(b) and 83(1)(c), 2017 Regulations because the period of PT study to be undertaken will exceed twice the period required to complete the FT course (i.e. 1 year x 4 = 4 years and the student intends to complete their period of PT study in 5 years).
+The course cannot be treated as satisfying regulation 83(1)(c)(ii), 2017 Regulations because the period of PT study to be undertaken will exceed four times the period required to complete the FT course (1 year x 4 = 4 years and the student intends to complete their period of PT study in 5 years).
 Student B cannot qualify for any further support in connection with that course.